Edmonton boy, 3, held hostage by armed man at Canada Border Services Agency office | CBC News

 Charges laid

-In an emailed response to questions, the CBSA said its first priority was to diffuse the situation and secure the area.
+In an emailed response to questions, the CBSA said its first priority was to defuse the situation and secure the area.

 "The CBSA remains committed to ensuring the health and security of all persons on its premises," the agency said in the emailed statement.